dojot/docs/source/architecture.rst

 Components
 ----------

-This section should describe - in high level - the components that comprise the solution, giving the reader enough detail to understand the responsabilities of the components, the technologies involved in its design and implementation and its relation with its peers.

-With the idea of utilizing open-source and consolidated components, as a starting point for the dojot IoT middleware we adopted the european project Fiware (FIWARE, 2016).
+With the idea of utilizing open-source and consolidated components, as a starting point for the *dojot* IoT middleware we adopted the european project Fiware (FIWARE, 2016).
 The solutions developed from this framework followed a micro-services architecture, having as the main component a context broker that is responsible for redistributing events among services that are part of the middleware.

-The first architecture proposal took into account a basic group of Fiware services together with new services, developed in the scope of this project, having as the main purpose, increasing the usability of the dojot platform.
+The first architecture proposal took into account a basic group of Fiware services together with new services, developed in the scope of this project, having as the main purpose, increasing the usability of the *dojot* platform.
 This initial architecture can be seen on :numref:`old_arch`.

 .. _old_arch: